aedenj/cad-system-design/README.md

 # Design

 The foundation of data representation and flow in our CAD backend system will be events.
 These events will be used to leverage [event sourcing](https://www.geeksforgeeks.org/system-design/event-sourcing-pattern/), which, by design, gives the system a natural way to replay and audit actions made in the system.
 First, we'll layout the basic system components and backend api's for creating, viewing, managing and receiving realtime updates for acitve calls for service.
-At the center for robust real time communication for responders and communication is MQTT.
+At the center for robust real time communication for responders and communication centers is MQTT.

 ![cad excalidraw](https://github.com/user-attachments/assets/f98530ba-6a1f-40e5-9dbd-bad3a21792a0)